pfonsecaUTRGV/contractor_ML_prediction/README.md

 # Contractor ML Prediction

-This projects aims to use data gather from a construction project for Machine Learning Applications.
+This projects aims to use data gathered from a construction project.
+This for Machine Learning Applications.
 This data contains information regarding the performance of several contractors.

 ## Data organization
 The Data contains 4 relevant columns: